To recycle, or not to recycle – that is the question!

 12. Printer cartridges

-Many of these can be re-filled, so make sure you place them in a recycling bin, such as Planet Ark’s which can be found in a number of shopping centres, or drop inkjet and laser cartridges off at retailers like Australia Post stores, Officeworks, JB Hi-Fi and Harvey Norman (call your local store to see if they participate).
+Many of these can be re-filled, so make sure you place them in a recycling bin, such as Planet Ark’s which can be found in a number of shopping centres, or drop inkjet and laser cartridges off at retailers like Australia Post stores, Officeworks, JB Hi-Fi and Harvey Norman (Check out the Recycle Right app to find your nearest).

 13. Mobile phones